 There’s a real sense of accomplishment in passing an audit.
 But let’s be honest: NDIS audits are stressful for so many reasons.
 While Quality Managers feel it most acutely, stress can ricochet throughout an organisation with far-reaching effects — during preparations and on the day.
-The good news: there are ways to reduce stress of NDIS audits.
+The good news: there are ways to reduce the stress of NDIS audits.
 We’ve compiled this list of tips to make NDIS audits less stressful and more effective.

 1. START PREPARING EARLY